Gromov-Hausdorff Distance for Directed Spaces: Introduction

-While investigating some properties of the directed Gromov--Hausdorff distance, we recall the equivalent constructions of the classical Gromov--Hausdorff distance phrased in terms of the distortion \cite{kalton1999}.
-Exploring the directed analog of such constructions led to the introduction of new distances between directed spaces that we call \emph{directed distortion distance} and \emph{d-correspondence distortion distance}.
-Interestingly, while these distances are equivalent to the Gromov--Hausdorff distance for metric spaces, this is not true for directed metric~spaces.
+While investigating some properties of the directed Gromov--Hausdorff distance, we recall equivalent formulations of the classical Gromov--Hausdorff distance based on distortion \cite{burago2001course,kalton1999}.
+By extending these constructions to the directed setting, we introduce new distances between directed spaces: the \emph{directed distortion distance} and the \emph{d-correspondence distortion distance}.
+Interestingly, while these distances are equivalent to the Gromov--Hausdorff distance for (undirected) metric spaces, this equivalence does not hold for directed metric spaces.

 The structure of the paper is as follows.
-In \cref{sec:prelim}, we provide the necessary background information on directed topology and the Gromov--Hausdorff distance.
-In \cref{sec:directed-GH}, we define the directed Gromov--Hausdorff distance.
-We start in \cref{sub:zigzag-distance} by describing how a metric space $(X, d^X)$ endowed with a directed structure $\PX$ induces an extended metric $\dZ^X$ on the directed space $\X$ and explore the topology induced by this metric.
+In \cref{sec:prelim}, we provide the necessary background information on directed topology and the classical Gromov--Hausdorff distance.
+Then, in \cref{sec:directed-GH}, we introduce directed versions of the Gromov--Hausdorff distance.
+Specifically, we start in \cref{sub:zigzag-distance} by describing how a metric space~$(X, d^X)$ endowed with a directed structure $\PX$ induces an extended metric~$\dZ^X$ on the directed space~$\X$ and explore the topology induced by this metric.
 Next, in \cref{sub:directed-GH-distance}, we define the directed Gromov--Hausdorff distance between two directed metric spaces and explore some of its properties.
-In \cref{sub:distortion-distance}, we define a directed analogue for other distances, based on distortion, between metric spaces.
+In \cref{sub:distortion-distance}, we define a directed analogue of distorsion-based distances between metric spaces.